 2. Notification of Academic Results

-Students can check their scholastic records through Oh-o!
-Meiji System.
+Students can check their scholastic records through Meiji University Academic Affairs System.
 Scholastic records for students graduating (final year) will be distributed at the graduation ceremony.

 Grades for spring-semester courses will be released before the fall semester starts.